 Tier 3: Intensive Individual Academic Interventions

 Teacher Support – Often the best source of academic support is going directly to the teacher.
-Our staff is available each morning before the school day begins offering group and/or individual support.
+Teachers are available each morning before the school day begins offering group and/or individual support.
 Teachers often will set up times during the day or after school, when individual schedules allow, to support students as well.
 Please make the classroom teacher the first point of contact if your child next extra support in a subject area.

 Academic Support Center – Each of our schools has an academic support center that students can access throughout the day.
-The majority of our students have a minimum of 20-minutes within their school day on Mondays, Thursdays, and Fridays and 90-minutes on Tuesdays or Wednesdays to access extra support in the school’s Academic Support Center.
 Please inquire with your child’s counselor on how to access the Academic Support Center in your child’s school.

 Math Lab – Each of our school’s math teachers staff a Math Lab throughout the day.
 This drop-in Lab is available most periods of the day.
 Please inquire with your child’s math teacher about the Math Lab in your school.